Doghouse-Mike/my-notes/content/SWRPG/Quotes to use in swrpg.md

 # Quotes to Use in Swrpg

+- Any noun can be made a lot funnier by placing the word "prescription" in front of it.
 - your mouth is talking, you might wanna look to that
 - do we have an understanding
 - find a crew, find a job, keep flying